Plain English Breakdown

 - ACOTE

-- Accreditation Council for Occupational Therapy Education, which accredits educational programs for occupational therapists and assistants.
+- American Occupational Therapy Association’s Accreditation Council for Occupational Therapy Education, which accredits educational programs in occupational therapy.

 Limits and Unknowns

-- The bill does not specify how the new fees will be used or what happens if an applicant cannot afford them.
+- The bill does not specify how the new fees will be implemented or enforced.